PublicStrider/OsTicket/README.md

 Step # 7

-Once enabling the extensions you should get the following screen
+Once the extensions are enabled you should get a congradulations screen.

 Step # 8